-Here’s a quick example from¬†Mobile Marketing Watch, which uses anchor links at the top of their daily newsletter so readers can quickly navigate to each section.
+Here’s a quick example from¬†Mobile Marketing Watch, which uses anchor links at the top of their daily newsletter so readers can use a table of contents to quickly navigate to each section.

 Let’s look at a specific newsletter example and show you how to replicate its anchor links by¬†using the BEE¬† editor,¬†so you can follow along.¬† Here’s a quick video recap: